vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-use-custom-rules.md

 ### Use adx() operator for Azure Data Explorer queries (Preview)
 Use the `adx()` operator to query tables stored in Azure Data Explorer.
 Read [What is Azure Data Explorer?](/azure/data-explorer/data-explorer-overview) for more details.

 This feature was previously only available in log analytics in Microsoft Sentinel.
-Users can now use the operator in advanced hunting without needing to manually open a Microsoft Sentinel window.
+Users can now use the operator in advanced hunting in the unified Microsoft Defender portal without needing to manually open a Microsoft Sentinel window.

 In the query editor, enter the query in the following format:
 ```Kusto